searke/searke.github.com/roomsInHouse.md

 ---

- * A giant closet containing a copy of every t-shirt I've ever loved.
+ * A giant closet containing a copy of every t-shirt I have ever loved.
 An emergency supply of bulk tissues and dark chocolate is stored on site in case I get teary-eyed from the overwhelming nostalgia.

 ---

  * The Grand Canyon in miniature and scaled so that it is on average 6 ft deep.
-That is the floor of the room and everyone entering the room must sign a waiver accepting responsibility for whatever injury they might sustain walking around in it.
-On the far side of the mini canyon are some American-Western themed paintings that many people want to see, but are just too far.
+That is the floor of the room and everyone entering the room must sign a liability waiver.
+On the far side of the mini canyon are some American-Western themed paintings that many people want to see, but are just too far out of site.
 Maybe there is a way to cross the canyon?
 No, there is no safe way to cross the canyon.
-The wilderness will not be tamed so that you can treat it as a piece of art.
-A sign warns visitors of bears nearby and they are not sure if it literal or not.
+The wilderness will not be tamed to be treated as a commodity or a reflection of bourgeoisie ideology.
+A sign warns visitors of bears nearby.

 ---